How we reworked the plan of a Chelsea apartment to reflect our client’s lifestyle.

 Houses often have little in common with their occupants.
-At Studio 29 we design solutions to our clients’ individual needs.
+At Studio 29, we design solutions to our clients’ individual needs.
 We solve the daily struggle of living in unsuitable spaces.

 We remodelled the lower floor.
 We added a new dressing room with tall, cedar-lined wardrobes.
 A niche with glass doors and shelves now holds her shoes.
 The dressing room also connects the master bedroom and the bathroom, acting as a lobby.

 Upstairs, the hall is at the centre of the floor plan.
-The walls are finished in marmorino plaster.
+The walls are marmorino plaster.
 The floor is oak in a basket-weave pattern.
 They provide a timeless, elegant background for the new modern classic furniture.

 We also chose a few vintage pieces for the apartment.
-These include a chest of drawers, a screen and some accessories by Fornasetti, a favourite designer of hers.
+These include a chest of drawers, a screen, and some accessories by Fornasetti, a favourite designer of hers.
 The tiles for the cloakroom walls are by Fornasetti too.

 A striking purple unit sits under the tall windows and doubles as a cocktail cabinet.